 sufficient sleep and rest

 By not sleeping enough, we increase stress and suppress our immunity.
-Sleep deprivation decreases Cytokines and the production of antibodies and immune cells which are paramount during times of infection or inflammation.
+Sleep deprivation disrupts the production of antibodies and immune cells which are paramount during times of infection or inflammation.
 While there’s still a lot to learn about the new coronavirus, studies show that people who don’t get quality sleep or enough sleep are more likely to get sick after being exposed to a virus.

 immune supporting foods